 6.5 You indemnify us against any liability, claim, proceeding, cost, expense (including actual legal fees) and loss of any kind arising from any actual or alleged claim by a third party that use of any Data you display on Te Whata infringes the rights of a third party (including Intellectual Property Rights and privacy rights) or that the Data is Objectionable, incorrect or misleading.

 6.6 For the avoidance of doubt:

 (a) these Terms do not licence or transfer any rights of ownership or interests in Te Whata to you or the Nominated Iwi; and

 (b) we acknowledge that iwi are the owner of Iwi Data.

-7.1 We do not currently charge any fees to access Te Whata as an Iwi Administrator.
-We however, reserve the right to charge fees in the future and will notify Iwi Administrators if we consider that it is necessary to charge fees to enable the continued operation of Te Whata.
+7.1 We do not currently charge any fees to access Te Whata as an Iwi Information Manager.
+We however, reserve the right to charge fees in the future and will notify Iwi Information Managers if we consider that it is necessary to charge fees to enable the continued operation of Te Whata.

 8. Intellectual Property